 Was I born a musician?
 Ha!
 See the grades above!
 I do love learning, all subjects really, from maths and science to languages and music.
 School and studying (European Law & Language Studies, graduating in Dutch Law) allowed me plenty of time for hobby’s and other interests.

 But then…work life started.
 This came as surprisingly huge challenge for me.
 Not being fully in charge of my own work load caused me stress and I was missing time for my other passions.
 After working as a lawyer in one of the bigger Dutch law firms for a while, I just felt like I wanted to press a big stop button, to earn back that much needed time to be creative!
 So that’s when quit my job and left to Ireland with just my guitar and backpack, where I started making money from playing gigs.
 It’s amazing how magic stuff always happens when you tap into your own flow.

 Some trial and error later I know how I like to fill my days: either combining small parttime jobs with music or working independently fulltime.
-I’ve worked in a wide range of areas over the years: from lawyer, university lecturer, PA, PR officer to bar manager and more…You name it, I’ve done it!
+I’ve worked in a wide range of areas over the years: from lawyer, university lecturer, PA, train stewardess, sales person, PR officer to bar manager and more…You name it, I’ve done it!